bcgov/design-system/components/textarea/README.md

 ### Colour Contrast
 * Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Thick boaders with high contrast result in greater visual prominance

 ### Keyboard Navigation
 * Supports tab navigation for use without a mouse